Post by Barry Myers

 The banking industry has gotten a bad reputation, and it is mostly for good reason.
 If you choose the wrong bank, you’ll pay ridiculous fees and get very little in return.
 But that’s not how it ought to be.
 While I’ll stand up and bash a misbehaving bank right along with you, I want to spend a few minutes sharing five ways you can get the best out of your bank – or how you can evaluate your banking options with other companies if you aren’t so in love with the bank you’ve got now.

 - How safe is my money?
 Banks are probably THE SAFEST place to put your money.
 You may not earn a lot of interest, but your money is pretty darn safe.
 In the U.S., the government guarantees up to $250,000 through the FDIC (banks) and NCUA (credit unions).
-So while you might be tempted to keep it under your mattress, your cash is a heck of a lot safer in your local bank.
+So while you might be tempted to keep it under your mattress, your cash is a heck of a lot safer in your local bank, have a look at how can Favtechie help you learn to use the vest bank apps out right now.

 - Can I access my money online and in person?
 I check my online banking almost daily.
 I’m a nerd.
 What did we do before it?
 This option is convenient, almost real-time and FREE.
 If it isn’t available (and free) at your bank, find another bank for bankers.
 But equally important to me is getting to see real people at my bank.
 In a world where purely online banks are common, I’m sticking with brick and mortar institutions.
 More on that in #4.